Blockin' out the scenery, breakin' my mind

 - A strip by Quino shows a man blatantly disregarding a "No smoking" sign.
 Laser-Guided Karma ensues, and it currently provides the image to Can't Get Away with Nuthin'.

-- Lady and the Tramp features a scene where Lady, after getting muzzled after a clash with mean Aunt Sarah's two Siamese cats, is taken by the Tramp to a zoo where he knows a beaver that will help him get the muzzle off.
+- Lady and the Tramp features a scene where Lady, after getting muzzled after a clash with mean Aunt Sarah's two Siamese cats, is taken by the Tramp to a zoo to find an animal that will help him get the muzzle off.
 There is a sign that says "No Dogs Allowed" at the entrance of the zoo.
 The Tramp gets around this by inciting a fight between the guard and a visitor, allowing him and Lady to enter the zoo undetected.

 - The Emperor's New Groove has a "No Llamas" (a llama with a line through it) sign at the diner.